Water Resource Manager

 The Agriculture Irrigation Engineering program represents a comprehensive educational pathway that addresses critical needs at the intersection of water management and agricultural production.
+In partnership with the largest international universities and with education based on studying AI in all programs; El Sewedy University offers education that truly prepares you for the job market.
 Through its tiered approach offering both associate and undergraduate degree options, specialized tracks, and integration of theory with extensive practical experience, the program prepares graduates who can contribute significantly to the advancement of efficient, sustainable irrigation practices in a world of increasing water scarcity and food security challenges.

 Students earn their degree by completing a curriculum that equips them with immediate employable skills in the irrigation sector.
 Additionally, students have the opportunity to specialize in one of three focused tracks, enhancing their expertise and career prospects in the irrigation field.